evanx/lula-hub/README.md

 ### lula-client

-This is a daemon process that we run on a client to sync the outgoing stream to the hub, and pull any messages.
+Lula-client is a process that we run on a client to sync the outgoing stream to the hub, and pull any messages.

 #### Client publish to hub